Here’s a special occasion vegan dish. It’s very easy to make and has a somewhat “cheesy” quality from the nutritional yeast. Yum!

 Prepare the white sauce—

-In a small skillet or saucepan, heat the olive oil over medium heat.
+In a small skillet or saucepan, heat the olive oil (or vegetable stock) over medium heat.
 Add minced garlic and sauté until garlic is fragrant and translucent (do not brown).
 Whisk in the flour and miso and add the bay leaf.
 Continue cooking for 1 minute.